 ABOUT WEIRD LIT MAG

 Weird Lit Magazine is a platform for the weird and boundless.
 We support freedom of expression, community engagement, and the open exchange of ideas.
+We publish quarterly on the solstices and equinoxes.
+Weird Lit Magazine is registered as a nonprofit corporation in the state of Washington and is pursuing 501(c)3 federal tax exemption status.

 MASTHEAD